Aberdeenshire Enduro Series 2020

 The Aberdeenshire Enduro Series races take place on a circuit marked with a variable number of mostly uphill transfer stages and mostly downhill timed stages.
 Riders must complete the timed stages in ascending order, 1 then 2 etc, unless otherwise instructed by the race organiser.
 The routes we aim for are 25-30km in length with 750-1000m of climb.
 The actual distance and climb will be sent out in the riders briefing email with a map posted on the Saturday before the event.

 All riders must follow the marked transition routes.
 In the interest of safety there will be a cut off time to complete the whole event.
 Riders will be notified of this in the race briefing email sent before the event.
 The course will be marked with signs and tape.
 Where a course is double taped you must ride between the tape.
 Anything else is placed as a guideline as to the direction of the course.

 Riders cannot repeat any stage even if they suffer a mechanical failure on course.
 Riders are encouraged at all times to ride trails in the way they have been designed to be ridden, blatant disregard to this rule could lead to disqualification.

 Entrants must be over the age of 9 years old on the day of the event.
+Category will be based on your age on the 31/12/2019.
 Anyone aged 13 or over on the date of the event will be able to take part in the full course.
 Anyone aged 12 and under will be able to take part in the shorten course which will be 4 stages missing out the most technical stage, course will be a similar length.
 Youths under the age of 13 will have to ride together in a group and be accompanied by a chaperone.